 As mentioned above, the message of Stewardship can be reinforced through brochures, posters, the parish newsletter, the Sunday bulletin, E-Bulletins (www.bulletin.goarch.org), the parish web site, the parish e-mail list (a free service of the Archdiocese) and more.
-Stewards should be encouraged to offer their time & talent as well as treasure to the ministries of the Church.
 The stewardship team may also choose to produce a parish Stewardship Newsletter, depicting active parish life and offering inspirational messages and updates on stewardship commitments year-to-date.
-A Subcommittee on Internet & Web Strategies was recently formed to develop ideas and resources for parish ministry.